Match Game: Gameplay

 For this edition of Match Game, two contestants competed, with one usually a returning champion.
 Instead of attempting to match as many of the six panelists as possible over the course of two rounds, the two contestants won money by making matches, with the high scorer becoming champion at the end of the game.
 Two rounds of fill-in-the-blank questions were played, with each match paying off at $50.

-After both contestants played a question of their own, each separately played a speed round of Super Match-style questions called "Match-Up" with a celebrity partner of his or her choice.
+After both contestants played a question of their own, each separately played a speed round of Super Match-style questions called "Match-Up" with a celebrity partner of their choice.
 The contestant was presented with a question with two possible answers and secretly selected one, after which the panelist was told the choices and then tried to match the contestant's choice by giving a verbal response.
 Each contestant had 30 seconds to make as many matches as possible as $50 per match.
 Gameplay began with the trailing contestant, who chose from any of the six panelists.
-The leading contestant chose from the remaining five panelists for his or her match-up round.
+The leading contestant chose from the remaining five panelists for their match-up round.

 Following Match-Up, another traditional question round was played with all six celebrities for $50 per match with all six panelists.
 After round two, contestants then played Final Match-Up (each choosing from the remaining panelists) for 45 seconds, with matches paying off at $100 each.
 The contestant ahead at the end of Final Match-Up won the game and kept any money earned.

 If the game ended in a tie, one tie breaking Match-Up phrase was shown to both contestants along with three choices.
 The champion chose an answer first and the challenger chose one of the remaining two answers.
 After the choices were made, the last celebrity who played Final Match-Up was told which answers the contestants selected and was then asked to choose one of them.
 The contestant whose chosen answer matched the answer said by that celebrity won an additional $100 and the game.